oryxlabs/PolarDNS/docs/catalogue/record-injections.md

 ;; WHEN: Thu Nov 02 16:37:19 +04 2023
 ;; MSG SIZE  rcvd: 79
 ```
-### inj08
+### Injection 8 - Only injected A record in all sections (inj08)
-Injection test 8: Respond only with injected A record (inj08poc.yourdomain.com -> 6.6.6.6) in all sections.
+Respond only with injected A record (inj08poc.yourdomain.com -> 6.6.6.6) in all sections.

 <table>
 <tr><td>format:</td><td>inj08.[replq].[addq].[3rdparty].yourdomain.com</td></tr>